Designing for Great Developer Experience

 Three signals indicate your DX has a hidden cost problem:

-1. Onboarding time exceeds two weeks for experienced engineers joining a project
+- Onboarding repeatedly stalls before first production change for experienced engineers joining a project

-3. Build and test cycle times have increased without corresponding increases in codebase complexity
+- Build and test cycle times trend upward without corresponding increases in product complexity

 If any of these are true, the cost is already accumulating.
 The question is whether you are measuring it.